a+ a- print

 The real struggle of the twenty-first century will not be between civilizations, nor between religions.
 It will be between violence and nonviolence.
 It will be between barbarity and civilization in the truest sense of the word.

-To end the human institution of war and relegate it to history along with such barbarous practices as slavery―at one time also considered a natural and inevitable, “part of human nature"―we must establish respect for the inviolable dignity of human life as the core value of our age.
+To end the human institution of war, to relegate it to history with such barbarous practices as slavery―at one time also considered a natural, inevitable, “part of human nature”―we must establish respect for the inviolable dignity of human life as the core value of our age.